rollokb/resume/resume.md

-# Rollo Konig-Brock - Résumé
+# Rollo Konig-Brock - Resume

 Passionate about programming, simplicity and pragmatism.
 Primarily a Python developer, with a focus on writing high performing applications.